KasparEtter/ef1p/pages/email/email.md

 In fact, user confirmation was often necessary in order to prevent accidental unsubscriptions triggered by anti-spam programs which simply fetch all the links in a message.
-For this reason, [RFC 8058](https://tools.ietf.org/html/rfc8058) defines an additional header with more precise semantics:
+For this reason, [RFC 8058](https://tools.ietf.org/html/rfc8058) defines an additional header field with more precise semantics:
-When the user clicks on "Unsubscribe", the mail client sends a [`POST` request](https://en.wikipedia.org/wiki/POST_(HTTP)) to the HTTPS resource specified in the `List-Unsubscribe` header with the value of the new `List-Unsubscribe-Post` header in the body.
+When the user clicks on "Unsubscribe", the mail client sends a [`POST` request](https://en.wikipedia.org/wiki/POST_(HTTP)) to the HTTPS resource specified in the `List-Unsubscribe` header field with the value of the new `List-Unsubscribe-Post` header field in the body of the request.
-The `List-Unsubscribe-Post` header has to contain `List-Unsubscribe=One-Click` and both headers have to be covered by a valid [DKIM signature](#domainkeys-identified-mail).
+The `List-Unsubscribe-Post` header field has to contain `List-Unsubscribe=One-Click` and both header fields have to be covered by a valid [DKIM signature](#domainkeys-identified-mail).

 <figure markdown="block">